wangxiaofeng1/wangxiaofeng1.github.io/_pages/about.md

 - November 2023: Xin Zhang successfully defends her Ph.D. dissertation "Robustness of Convolutional Neural Networks: Analysis and Applications".
 - Sebtember 2023: Our paper "PLGAN: Generative Adversarial Networks for Power-Line Segmentation in Aerial Images" has been accepted as a REGULAR paper in IEEE Transactions on Image Processing (TIP).
 - July 2023: Rabab Abdelfattah successfully defends her Ph.D. dissertation "Robust Deep Learning Models for Multi-Label Image Classification in Limited and Free Annotation Scenarios".
-- July 2023: Our paper "CDUL: Clip-Driven Unsupervised Learning for Multi-Label Image Classification" has been accepted by ICCV 2023.
+- July 2023: Our paper "CDUL: Clip-Driven Unsupervised Learning for Multi-Label Image Classification" has been accepted by International Conference on Computer Vision (ICCV) 2023.
+- June 2023: Our paper "D-Score: A White-Box Diagnosis Score for CNNs Based on Mutation Operators" has been accepted by International Conference Advanced Data Mining and Applications (ADMA) 2023.

 Research Interests
 ======